jlobue10/SteamDeck_rEFInd/README.md

 ![SD_Windows_Part_UUID](https://user-images.githubusercontent.com/9971433/204991179-dc98df86-71ff-4016-8253-ca74eac50d91.png)

-Replace the `volume REPLACE_THIS_TEXT_WITH_SD_CARD_EFI_PARTITION_UUID` line with your appropriate UUID.
+Replace the `volume REPLACE_THIS_WITH_SD_CARD_EFI_PARTITION_UUID` line with your appropriate UUID.
 For my example, this line becomes `volume 2FB0D40F-C809-4C67-8B50-136D93B78543` .
 Then we also must delete the `disabled` line at the end of the stanza.
 The Micro SD card Windows rEFInd entry should now be active (after these 2 steps).
 In my brief test case, I found it necessary to press a key to avoid disk checking upon boot.
 I'm not sure if this is common for Windows from the SD card, as this is not my normal setup.
 It's just something to be aware of.
 If you miss pressing this interrupt key, the screen may look corrupted until the disk check completes and Windows continues to boot.

 **References**